International Loadstar

 The International Loadstar is a series of trucks that were produced by International Harvester from 1962 to 1978.
-The first product line of the company developed specifically as a medium-duty truck, the Loadstar was slotted between C-Line pickup trucks and the heavy-duty R-series.
-Following the discontinuation of the R-series, the Loadstar was slotted below the Fleetstar and Transtar conventionals.
+The first purpose-built medium-duty truck designed by the company, International slotted the Loadstar between its light-duty pickup trucks (initially the C-series, later the D-series) and the heavy-duty R-series.
+Following the discontinuation of the latter, the Loadstar became the smallest International conventional, slotted below the Fleetstar and Transtar conventionals.

 Produced primarily as a straight truck, the Loadstar was developed primarily for applications such as local delivery, construction, and agriculture.
 Along with fire truck applications, the Loadstar was offered as a "Schoolmaster" cowled school bus chassis.

 In 1978, International introduced the medium-duty S-Series, consolidating the Loadstar and Fleetstar into a single model family.

 Production and models

 International manufactured a complete line of trucks and used few light and medium-duty vendor parts.
 A conservative company, components had long production runs without model year changes.
-The Loadstar itself changed very little over its fourteen year production run.
-Early models were recognizable by their grey grill and "butterfly" hood, but a one-piece tilting hood was used from model year 1972 onwards.
+The Loadstar itself changed very little over its sixteen year production run.
+Early models were recognizable by their grey grill, curved fenders and "butterfly" hood, but a squared-off one-piece fiberglass tilting hood was added to the line-up from model year 1972 onwards.

 Loadstar

 Most Loadstars had a medium-duty 4x2 chassis, but 4x4, 6x4, and 6x6 models were also built.
 A four-door crew cab was also available.
-The cab, also used on the Fleetstar, had been introduced on the A-series in 1957.
+The cab, also used on the Fleetstar (during its first few years of production), had been introduced on the A-series in 1957.

 Models included: Binder, 1600, 1700, 1750, 1800, F1800, 1850, and F1850, with the numbers indicating the size and weight rating of the model.
 The 1750 and 1850 had mid-range diesels.
 The 1600 and 1700 were available with 4x4, the F1800 and F1850 had tandem rear axles.